shari-ar/MarketPulseAI/docs/index.md

 ## Product Foundations

 - **Offline by design:** All scraping, storage, TensorFlow.js analysis, and exports run locally—no remote services involved.
-- **Post-close collection:** Data gathering is time-gated to market close (13:00 IRST / UTC+03:30) to avoid intraday disruption.
+- **Post-close collection:** Data gathering is time-gated to market close (13:00 IRST / UTC+03:30) to avoid intraday disruption and remains completely idle while the market is open (09:00–13:00 IRST) with no navigation, scraping, storage, or analysis activity.
 - **Repeatable insights:** IndexedDB snapshots feed TensorFlow.js scoring so users can reliably track swings and rankings over time.
 - **Exact exports:** SheetJS mirrors the popup table into Excel, keeping what you see aligned with what you download.